The-Notebookinator/notebookinator/utils.typ

   )
 }

+// TODO: document what data the callback has access to

 /// A utility function meant to help themes implement a glossary
 /// - callback (function): A function returning the content of a single glossary entry
 /// -> content